rahul-gupta-lightfury/Cerebrus/docs/ui/THEME_SPECIFICATION.md

 # Theme Specification

-This document specifies how themes are configured and applied in the Dear ImGui UI.
+This document specifies how themes are configured and applied in the Dear PyGui UI.

 ## Goals